price-jmp/deep-learning-challenge/Deep_Learning/Neural_Network_Analysis_Report.md

     ![alt text](image.png)

-    * Target Variable: The taget variable was the binary column, "IS_SUCCESSFUL"
+    * Target Variable: The target variable was the binary column, "IS_SUCCESSFUL"

     * Feature Variables: The original dataset included 12 columns of data:
         'EIN', 'NAME', 'APPLICATION_TYPE', 'AFFILIATION', 'CLASSIFICATION',